 Tulips!
 Windsor, Ontario. © Rita Jacques 2017

 Virginia has been a steady volunteer at the shelter for eight years.
-She performs a variety of duties, from organizing the donated clothing and finding proper boots and winter coats for the clients, to serving food and doing clerical work.
+She performs a variety of duties, from organizing the donated clothing and finding proper boots and winter coats for the clients, to cooking, serving food and doing clerical work.
 Her shoes are from the shelter.
-What is your biggest struggle with poverty on a… Continue reading Their Shoes #27
+What is your biggest struggle with poverty on… Continue reading Their Shoes #27

 Happy Easter!
 Special treat today…a short, poignant tale written a few years back by my now 90-year-old Mom.
 The story was written at an Elderhostel on Manitoulin Island.
 Elderhostel, renamed these days as Road Scholar, is a program that combines travel with learning for seniors.
 Please excuse the quality of the photos.
 They’re from long ago!
 Here’s… Continue reading The Birth